-In 2022/23 the Council paid a grant of £1.329m to the Trust (£1.629m in 2021/22).
+In 2023/24 the Council paid a grant of £1.449m to the Trust (£1.329m in 2023/24).
+A further supplementary grant was also agreed and paid of £0.52m to help support the Trust which was facing increased energy costs.
 At the Balance Sheet date the Council owed Pendle Leisure Trust £Nil and was owed £Nil.

-.
-During the year 3 Councillors served on the Trust's Board of Trustees.
+During the year 4 Councillors served on the Trust's Board of Trustees.

 Housing Pendle was established in 2006 to receive the transfer of the Council's housing stock.
 A number of arrangements between the Council and Housing Pendle stem from the transfer.
 Housing Pendle forms part of Together Housing.
 Together Housing is a large housing association which manages more than 36,000 homes across Lancashire and Yorkshire.
-At the Balance Sheet date the Council owed Together Housing £Nil and Together Housing owed the Council £2k.
-Payments totalling £23k were made in 2022/23.
+At the Balance Sheet date the Council owed Together Housing £Nil and Together Housing owed the Council £Nil.
+Payments totalling £27k were made in 2023/24.

-The Corporate Director acts as the Company Secretary for PEARL entities and four Councillors serve on the Board as Directors.
-Total payments of £324k were made to PEARL entities during the year (£252k in 2021/22).
+Four Councillors serve on the Board as Directors for the four PEARL entities (JVCs).
+Total payments of £185k were made to PEARL entities during the year (£324k in 2022/23).
 Additional information on PEARL entities is disclosed in Note 36.